For centuries, alchemy has become synonymous with gaining wealth and immortality.

 Once we have broken down all of our personality characteristics that were in the way, we are left with the process of dissolution which is the beginning of feeling less identification with our false sense of self.
 Once we are free from our pride or self-doubt, we can take one step back and truly observe our positive and negative qualities.

-Suddenly, our inability to take responsibility for our many faults, avoidance of traumatizing memories, and other inner tensions rise to the surface, causing us to become aware of how our behavior might be affecting others.
-This is the beginning of spiritual maturity.
+In this stage, our inability to take responsibility for our many faults, our avoidance of traumatizing memories, and other inner tensions rise to the surface, causing us to become aware of how our behavior might be affecting others.
+This is the beginning of spiritual maturity and the spiritual awakening process.
 Sometimes this stage of transformation is brought about accidentally by illnesses and misfortunes in our lives that cause us to really pay attention to what we’re doing, shocking us out of our avoidance patterns (such as workaholism, drugs and TV watching).